nodc-sweden/ocean-data-qc/README.md

 $ pdm add pandas
 ```

-Dependencies that only are used for development (e.g. testing, formatting etc.) are installed with the -d flag:
+Dependencies that only are used for development (e.g. testing, formatting etc.) areinstalled
+with the -d flag:

 ```bash
 $ pdm add -d pytest